-Kansas School Mental Health Initiative provides communities – school, parents and community partners – with information to support the social, emotional, behavioral, and mental health needs of children within a multi-tier system of supports.
+Kansas School Mental Health Initiative (SMHI) provides communities – school, parents and community partners – with information to support the social, emotional, behavioral, and mental health needs of children within a multi-tier system of supports.

 - Understanding Adverse Childhood Experiences (ACEs) and Resiliency

 - How Can You Help?
 Stress and Childhood (Families Together, Inc. and KPIRC)

 - School Mental Health: A Resource for Kansas School Communities (TASN)

 - Mental Health and Functional Behavioral Assessment (TASN)

 - Trauma-Responsive Student Support Plans (TASN)

 - Youth Suicide Awareness (Families Together, Inc. and KPIRC)

 Adverse Childhood Experiences (ACEs) are serious childhood traumas that result in toxic stress that can harm a child’s brain.
 The more ACEs a child experiences, the more likely he is to struggle with learning, playing in a healthy way with other children, and can result in long-term health problems.